open62541/open62541-www/doc/master/_static/client.rst

        /* Certificate Verification Plugin */
        UA_CertificateVerification certificateVerification;

+       /* Available SecurityPolicies for Authentication.
+The policy defined by the
+        * AccessControl is selected.
+If no policy is defined, the policy of the secure channel
+        * is selected.*/
+       size_t authSecurityPoliciesSize;
+       UA_SecurityPolicy *authSecurityPolicies;
+       /* SecurityPolicyUri for the Authentication. */
+       UA_String authSecurityPolicyUri;

        /* Callback for state changes.
 The client state is differentated into the
         * SecureChannel state and the Session state.
 The connectStatus is set if
         * the client connection (including reconnects) has failed and the client